escottalexander/stablecoin-challenge/README.md

 Now that users can deposit collateral, we need to set up the interest calculation system before we can let them mint MyUSD.
 This system uses a share-based approach to efficiently track interest accrual.
 Unlike traditional systems where interest is used as revenue, our stablecoin uses interest rates as a tool to maintain the peg - higher rates discourage borrowing when the price is below $1, helping to destroy demand for loans and pushing the price back up.

-> [!NOTE]
-> The complexity starts to go up from here so pay close attention.
+> ⚠️ The complexity starts to go up from here so pay close attention.

 To handle interest accrual efficiently, we use a **share-based** system.
 Instead of updating every user's balance when interest accrues, we use two key variables:
 - `debtExchangeRate`: How much MyUSD each share is worth